 DLCO may need to be adjusted for several other factors like carboxyhemoglobin, FiO.

-Measurements of pulmonary diffusing capacity are contraindicated in case of the chest and abdominal pain, oral or facial pain, dementia, or stress incontinence.
+Measurements of pulmonary diffusing capacity are contraindicated in cases of chest and abdominal pain, oral or facial pain, dementia, or stress incontinence.

-It is usually recommended to postpone pulmonary function testing by a month in case of acute coronary syndrome or myocardial infarction.
-PFT is also contraindicated in case of pneumothorax, ascending aortic aneurysm, pulmonary embolism, severe hypertension, hemoptysis, and major surgeries like thoracic/abdominal /brain/eye/ear/otolaryngological surgery.
+The usual recommendation is to postpone pulmonary function testing by a month in cases of acute coronary syndrome or myocardial infarction.
+PFT is also contraindicated in patients with pneumothorax, ascending aortic aneurysm, pulmonary embolism, severe hypertension, hemoptysis, and major surgeries like thoracic/abdominal /brain/eye/ear/otolaryngological surgery.